Ernest Cadman Colwell: Work

 Colwell recognized an extraordinary textual affinity between Minuscule 2427 and Codex Vaticanus.
 According to him the codex 2427 preserved a "primitive text" of the Gospel of Mark ("Archaic Mark").
 He found that from 73 singular readings of Codex Vaticanus, 46 are shared with codex 2427.
+Minuscule 2427 has since been shown to be a forgery.
 Colwell examined Minuscule 330 and found that the text of the Pauline epistles of this codex is textually very close to the codices 451, 2400 and 2492.

 Upon examining corrections in Papyrus 66, Codex Sinaiticus, Codex Alexandrinus and Codex Washingtonianus, Colwell found a textual relationship between them.
 In his analysis Colwell excluded singular readings.
 In 1959 Colwell, together with M. M. Parvis, developed a new method of dealing with the multitude of witnesses available to those engaged in the textual criticism of the New Testament.
 This method usually is known as the Claremont Profile Method.
 This method was developed in part to provide a means of selecting Greek minuscule manuscripts for the International Greek New Testament Project (IGNTP).

 "Colwell's rule"

-Colwell discovered that "Definite predicate nouns which precede the verb usually lack the article ... a predicate nominative which precedes the verb cannot be translated as an indefinite or a 'qualitative' noun solely because of the absence of the article; if the context suggests that the predicate is definite, it should be translated as a definite noun ..."
+Colwell wrote, "Definite predicate nouns which precede the verb usually lack the article... a predicate nominative which precedes the verb cannot be translated as an indefinite or a 'qualitative' noun solely because of the absence of the article; if the context suggests that the predicate is definite, it should be translated as a definite noun...."